SilkRose/Pony/stories/dungeon-in-development/dungeon-in-development-meta.md

 - Developers could be EqG characters, like Sci-Twi and/or Sunset.
 - Should the game be a normal RPG or a more unique idea?
 - The game could be for a class project.
+- Instead of Twilight & Pinkie EqG chars as devs do Twilight and Sunset.
+- Do blogs like FFF, and maybe have another friend write a section?
+- Last blog Sci-Twi mentions a cronjob she found? (explaining why the story happened, kinda)
+- Mention other games as inspiration?
 -

 ## Chapters: